texstudio-org/texstudio/utilities/manual/source/configuration.md

 The spell checker uses the Hunspell dictionary format, which is widely used, e.g. in OpenOffice, LibreOffice and Firefox.
 Each dictionary consists of two files (`.dic` and `.aff`).
-French, British and German dictionaries are distributed with TeXstudio, on windows a large number is languages is provided.
+French, British and German dictionaries are distributed with TeXstudio, on windows a large number of languages is provided.
 You can add additional dictionaries yourself by placing them in the dictionary path.
 A particularly convenient way to get additional dictionaries is downloading a dictionary extension of [http://wiki.services.openoffice.org/wiki/Dictionaries](http://extensions.openoffice.org/)